bjlkeng/bjlkeng.github.io/posts/probability-the-logic-of-science/index.rst

 The last requirement is obvious since if we're trying to build a robot to reason, it has to be consistent (or what use is it?).

-What is surprising is that from these three desiderata, Jayne goes on to derive probability theory (extending it from Boolean logic)!
+What is surprising is that from these three desiderata, Jaynes goes on to derive probability theory (extending it from Boolean logic)!
 If you're interested, I encourage you to check out his book Probability Theory: The Logic of Science  (see link below), where in Chapter 2 he goes over all the gory